 To that end, etymologically the root perkwu in Proto-Slavic possibly meant oak, but later per meant strike – thus suggesting the evolution of Perun from a deity of just atmosphere to the all-encompassing deity of war and justice.
 This rather translates to his physical appearance – a strong bearded man armed with an ax (much like the Norse Thor).

-Interestingly enough, in the mythical narrative, Perun, represents the steadfastness of oak of life, with his eagle-like form keeping a watch over the mortal realm from the highest branches of the tree.
+Interestingly enough, the chief god in the mythical narrative, Perun, represents the steadfastness of oak of life, with his eagle-like form keeping a watch over the mortal realm from the highest branches of the tree.
 On the other hand, the root of the oak was symbolized by his nemesis Veles (discussed in the next entry), the dragon (or serpent) deity of water, and the dark underworld.
 This inevitably leads to clashes between these Slavic gods, especially after Veles tends to intrude upon the mortal realm – the domain under the protection of Perun.

 As for the historical side of affairs, Perun, among all Slavic gods, has the most number of descriptions (although not all by name) in ancient Slavic texts.
 In fact, the deity is often co-identified with Perkunas, the Baltic god of thunder.

 The Primary Chronicle (dating from circa 9th century AD) also mentions how Prince Oleg sealed a peace treaty with the Eastern Roman Empire (Byzantine) by invoking the weapons of Perun.
-Lastly, it is also mentioned how Vladimir the Great even installed an impressive statue of Perun, which was later discarded when Keivan Rus became Christianized under his rule.
+Lastly, it is also mentioned how Vladimir the Great even installed an impressive statue of Perun, which was later discarded when Kievan Rus became Christianized under his rule.

 Veles – The God of the Underworld

-The deity of many attributes, Veles (or Volos) is among the very few Slavic gods who find mentioned in most ancient and medieval Slavic domains.
+The deity of many attributes, Veles (or Volos) is among the very few Slavic gods who find mention in most ancient and medieval Slavic domains.
 Talking of attributes, Veles was venerated as the god of livestock, earth, wealth, poetry, and even music.

 However, there was a more disquieting side to the Slavic god, as can be discerned from his association with the underworld and water – which also made Veles the deity of departed souls, magic, and trickery.
 Pertaining to the latter-mentioned attributes, Veles was often projected as the nemesis (or antithesis) of Perun, the robust thunder god symbolizing the power of life.